kailasdayanandan/dual_thinking/README.md

 **Code details**

-Create a folder named data and unzip the dataset from link above.
+Unzip the dataset from link above.

 Move folder images, masks, and other csv files to the data folder.